RF Report: Cable Should Carry PSIP

 I hope the cable companies are not doing this just to frustrate subscribers and force them to rent a digital converter box for every TV set in their house.
 More subscribers watching digital channels means that fewer viewers are depending on the spectrum-hogging analog cable signals.
 The FCC attempted to make it easier for viewers to watch digital cable without set-top boxes, instead using “CableCards,” which had to be rented from the cable company.
 Understandably, there wasn't a lot of interest in them and few DTV sets now offer this feature.

-, promises to offer interactivity and eliminates the need for DTV cable boxes.
+A new technology, tru2way, promises to offer interactivity and eliminates the need for DTV cable boxes.
 It’s being deployed by Comcast in Denver and Chicago.
 If the technology is successful, it should spread to other markets.
 This, of course, doesn't help the millions of viewers who already own DTV sets with QAM tuners.

 In my opinion, cable companies should be required to pass along or, if necessary, repackage at least some of the critical PSIP information transmitted by broadcasters over-the-air.